 People leave home for many different reasons.
 Some move to another country in search of work or training.
 Others are forced to leave in order to escape war, violence or persecution for their religious or political beliefs or sexual identity.
 Around the world, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is responding to the challenges associated with displacement and migration and offering people long-term prospects for the future.

 On behalf of the German Government, the European Union and other international clients, GIZ is currently implementing more than 100 projects worldwide to support refugees and migrants.
 As well as short-term measures, they include long-term programmes whose purpose is to build infrastructure and create stability.
-GIZ provided support for more than four million refugees and displaced persons between 2010 and 2015.
+GIZ provided support for more than six million refugees and displaced persons between 2015 and 2017.

 Short-term employment programmes enable displaced persons to earn an income for a specific period and gain access to training at the same time.
 For example, they build sports facilities and roads in camps and host communities and thus improve local infrastructure.
 Participants in these programmes are paid immediately after finishing work.
 More people means more waste, so organising waste management is key.
 In Zataari refugee camp and nearby communities in Jordan, Syrian refugees collect and sort waste and sell the valuable materials to local companies.

 Most people are displaced within their own country.
 This is one of the issues affecting Afghanistan, where more than 1.8 million people have been displaced.
 On behalf of the German Federal Foreign Office, GIZ has helped 40,000 people in Afghanistan by providing temporary accommodation or materials to build new homes.
 GIZ also offers literacy courses and technical training to give people long-term livelihood prospects.

 As well as assisting displaced persons and refugees, GIZ provides support for host regions and communities, as local infrastructures rarely have the capacity to cope with so many new arrivals.
 For example, GIZ is supporting improvements in health care provision and the water supply, enabling host countries to establish the basis for peaceful social relations and improve living conditions.
 A further aim is to offer training opportunities, again with GIZ’s support.